LandonSchropp/obsidian-plugins/readme.md

   content is changed.
 It also automatically generates the plugin directories in the development vault and symlinks the build files so the plugin can be iterated on.
 This command requires the `$OBSIDIAN_DEVELOPMENT_VAULT` environment variable to be defined.
-- `pnpm deploy`: This builds and "deploys" the plugins to the Obsidian vault.
+- `pnpm prod`: This builds and "deploys" the plugins to the Obsidian vault.
 Unlike the `dev` command, this copies the generated build files, which allows them to be synced to other files.
   This command requires the `$OBSIDIAN_VAULT` environment variable to be defined.